ZUKOnnect and Herz Fellows

 Responsibilities

-Affiliated with the Computer and Information Science
+Affiliated with the Department of Computer and Information Science

 Pedro Panhoca Silva